 Reducing expenses can be difficult.
 However, it may be the perfect first step in creating monthly savings for unexpected, yet inevitable, costs.
 Cutting recurring expenses, rather than one-time costs, can provide you with valuable and sustainable savings.

 If cutting expenses doesn’t get you enough savings to reach your emergency fund target, you may want to consider taking advantage of the gigging (think: Thumbtack, Rover, Instacart, etc).
+Read our article on popular ways to make some extra cash.

 Millions of Americans participate in the gig economy each year, and roughly half of all U.S. gig economy workers are in it to create a secondary income.